If your third-party vendors’ code is inserted into your website code directly, please check out manual blocking.

 After you sort your third-party service cookies into the appropriate categories, return to GTM and complete the following:

-Create triggers for different categories (refer to our GTM container)
+- Create triggers for different categories (included in our GTM container)

-Click on the third-party library tag you wish to block
+- Click on the third-party library tag you wish to block (or add scripts to our predefined tags)

 Now that you know the categories of cookies in your code snippet, you can replace the All Pages (Pageview) with the triggers created in the above steps.
 Make sure your third-party library scripts won’t fire on the All Pages (Pageview) trigger, and GTM will be properly configured to block your scripts by default.